Finding the perfect FTM haircut is more than aesthetics — it's a crucial part of expressing your identity and feeling confident in your own skin.

 - Minimal products for natural look

-Your face shape plays a crucial role in determining which hairstyles will suit you best.
-The right hairstyle can enhance your facial features, balance proportions, and even alter the perception of your face shape.
+Your face shape plays a crucial role in which hairstyles suit you best.
+The right style can enhance features, balance proportions, and create a more masculine appearance.

-Requires hairstyles that balance length and add width.
-Most guys with this shape benefit from styles that add width.
+Requires styles that balance length and add width.

 Benefits from hairstyles that add height and angles.